 5. Build instructor-student relationships

 Lecture capture is quickly taking over the academic world, giving students different learning opportunities than the traditional classroom setting.
-Lecture captures software, such as TechSmith Relay, offers features that are ADA compliant, interactive, and engaging, giving students an overall positive learning experience.
+Lecture capture software, such as TechSmith Knowmia, formerly TechSmith Relay, offers features that are ADA compliant, interactive, and engaging, giving students an overall positive learning experience.

-To learn more about TechSmith Relay’s lecture capture platform, click here.
+Learn more about TechSmith Knowmia’s lecture capture platform.